 Your diet is central to your health and food choices you make can either help or hinder healthy development.
 Of course, in practice, passing up on a bag of chips and opting for carrot sticks, is easier said than done.

+Eating a healthy high blood pressure diet can help naturally keep your blood pressure in check.
 Changes in diet can lower blood pressure, prevent the development of hypertension, and reduce the risk of hypertension-related complications.

 The DASH diet (dietary approaches to stop hypertension), in particular, has been hailed for its success at lowering blood pressure.